-The NLIS database will be unavailable between 6.00pm and 8.00pm (Sydney time) every second Thursday, for routine maintenance.
+The NLIS database will be unavailable between 6.00pm and 8.00pm (AEDT) every second Thursday, for routine maintenance.
 View the NLIS maintenence dates.

 These messages are generated automatically by the NLIS Database when a discrepancy arises in an animal's movement history.

 The fact that you have received this email message indicates that your PIC is featured somewhere in the animal's life history.

 Below is an example of the type of situation that will generate a 'Warning' email:

 You are not required to do anything in response to this email, however, the email contains valuable information to assist you in investigating the message, such as the PICs involved.

 These PICs can be investigated on the NLIS PIC register to determine the entities involved.
 For instructions on how to do this refer to the Tech Tip – ‘Search the PIC Register’.

 Reconciling the devices that are physically on your property against the devices registered to your NLIS Database account may be of assistance.
 Access information on how to complete a PIC reconciliation.